dazzirous/Final_Project/README.md

 ### **Challenges**
 The model can be a little dumb when asking it easy questions.
 But it is capable of reframing its answer if you give it direction.
 Broke the model when accepting a pull request.
 I wasnt able to access it anymore and was getting errors when I tried to interact with any requests in git.
 So I scraped it and added new code that looked better and had more focused functionality.
+Not only that but changing the code somehow broke brians code that was working fine before.
+Now we have to go back and figure out why that isnt working as well.